Skin Abscess: Causes, Diagnosis, Treatments, And Prevention

 What Causes A Skin Abscess?

-Skin abscess is caused due to infection of the skin and its underlying tissues by disruption to the skin barrier, edemai XExcess swelling or puffiness caused by too much fluid in the body’s tissue due to muscle injury, infection, or excess intake of salt. , and immune suppression.
+Skin abscess is caused due to infection of the skin and its underlying tissues by disruption to the skin barrier, edemai Excess swelling or puffiness caused by too much fluid in the body’s tissue due to muscle injury, infection, or excess intake of salt. , and immune suppression.
 Even healthy people without any of these conditions can develop skin abscesses due to bacterial infections.
 Bacterial skin abscess is mainly caused by a group of bacteria called Streptococcus pyogenes and Staphylococcus aureus (1), (2).
+Individuals with hidradenitis suppurativa are particularly prone to developing abscesses in sweat gland areas.

 In the next section let us understand the diagnosis of skin abscesses and their possible implications.